 Now you have the first six of my nine step audit for your “above the fold” presence on LinkedIn.
 Remember, your LinkedIn profile will require maintenance to ensure it continues to align with your evolving professional goals and accomplishments.
 The redesigned LinkedIn is new to all, so many will be editing alongside you.
 While writing this, I learned some things and found some tweaks I want to make.

 Next week, I’ll be back with how to maximize the value of your “Highlights” (mutual connections), “Articles and Activity”, and first two lines of your “Summary” sections.
 All critical “above the fold” personal branding and networking elements for any professional, especially women returning to their careers or pivoting to new work.

 ARE YOU READY TO REBOOT?
 Silicon Valley 2 Day Job Search Skill Bootcamp and 5-Day Career Accelerator start April 24th.
 If you want to take the plunge and update your office and job search tech skills, build your professional network with new goals in mind, and increase your confidence to get back in the game, please contact us at [email protected] or call Beth at (650) 427-9433.
-Club ReBoot workshops ongoing in Silicon Valley, Seattle, Los Angeles, Chicago; and soon in Detroit, Atlanta and Washington, D.C.
+ReBoot Connect workshops ongoing in Silicon Valley, Seattle, Los Angeles, Chicago; and soon in Detroit, Atlanta and Washington, D.C.